-Join Steve Grisetti for an in-depth discussion in this video Downloading video from a camcorder or smartphone, part of Up and Running with Premiere Elements 14.
+Join Steve Grisetti for an in-depth discussion in this video Downloading video from a camcorder or smartphone, part of Learning Premiere Elements 14.

 - Many times the video you're going to be using in your Premier Elements project will be coming from a hard drive camcorder or a camcorder that stores this video on a flash memory card.
 Might also be coming from a portable device, like an iPad or an iPod Touch or even a smartphone.
 In any event, the process of getting the video from the device into your Premier Elements project is basically the same and in this session we're going to look at how to use Premier Elements video importer software to download your video from your camcorder or other portable device to your computer.